DevOps-Represent/devopsgirls-bootcamp3/3-1-CodeStar-EC2.md

 3.23.
 On the *Pick how you want to edit your code*, press the *Skip* button
 3.24.
 Now CodeStar will start deploying your website via CodeDeploy
 3.25.
 Refresh the CodeStar Dashboard to see what is happening
 3.26.
-Have a look at the Commit hsitory panel, the Continuous Deployment , and the Application endpoint panel
+Have a look at the Commit history panel, the Continuous Deployment, and the Application endpoint panel
 3.27.
 Right click on the endpoint URL, and open the link in a new tab.
 You will see the standard AWS Blueprint template website
 ![CodeDeploy in action](/images/3-1-ec2-static-site/13_codedeploy.png)

 ### 4. Download custom static HTML file from AWS S3
 4.1.
 Open your web browser and paste in the following URL, https://s3-ap-southeast-2.amazonaws.com/devopsgirls1/index.html
 4.2.
 Click on the new tab, then right click anywhere on the webpage and select *Save as...*
 4.3.
-Change thje filename to be index.html and save it in the webpage directory of your cloned git project repository on your workstation.
+Change the filename to be index.html and save it in the webpage directory of your cloned git project repository on your workstation.
 For example, sallytran/webpage/index.html
 ![Save index.html file](/images/3-1-ec2-static-site/11_saveindex.png)

 ### 5. Push changes to CodeCommit Repo